 VALLEY SHAKESPEARE COMPANY MISSION STATEMENT

-The vision of Western Oregon University’s Valley Shakespeare Company is to present quality outdoor Shakespeare, free of charge, on the Leinwand outdoor stage on the campus of Western Oregon University with a cast and crew of WOU students and faculty, community members and guest professionals.
+The vision of Western Oregon University’s Valley Shakespeare Company is to present quality outdoor theatre, free of charge, on the Leinwand outdoor stage on the campus of Western Oregon University with a cast and crew of guest professionals, WOU faculty professionals, students and community artists.

 Our aspiration is to use these shows to build and strengthen the relationship between the performing arts at WOU and the greater Willamette Valley and Salem community.
 Offering “Free Shakespeare in the Park” will contribute to these efforts, encouraging students, families and community members, young and old, to join in the festivities and celebrate the performing arts with a cost-effective and culturally rich evening of theatre

 Valley Shakespeare Company recognizes the importance of Diversity, Equity, and Inclusion.
 While this statement is not an end-all statement and will constantly evolve as we as an organization learn, this is a starting point for us to form actions that will encourage equity and make an impact in the Greater Willamette Valley

 Valley Shakespeare Company’s Diversity, Equity, & Inclusion Statement

 The Artistic Leadership Staff, and Volunteers of Valley Shakespeare Company believe in the transformative power of the arts to enhance lives and revitalize communities.
 We also recognize the true value and the critical role that diversity serves in helping our theater and community thrive.

 We are committed to sustaining a diverse, inclusive, and equitable space where everyone who walks through our iconic theater doors — patrons, artists, employees, volunteers, and vendors — feels valued and respected regardless of gender, age, race, ethnicity, national origin, sexual orientation, gender identity, education, or ability.